suncoast-devs/handbook/curriculum/daily-life/distance/daily-schedule.md

 ### Warm-Ups

 Warm-ups remain the same -- the instructor sends out a coding problem.
 The review happens at about 9:45.
-This review is optional and takes place over Zoom.
+This review takes place over Zoom.

 ### Lectures